pmcgrath/dhab/readme.md

 # Purpose
-Some notes on dockerhub automated builds
+Some notes and basic content on dockerhub automated builds for a forgetful mind